 To escape unnecessary shocks, go for clients you’ll partner with, and whose rates are partnership-inspired, and are in harmony with what you’re offering.
 All must win, and win happily!

 Learn to accept your mistakes even if you are in shock!
 Don’t be quick at passing blames!
 Who is perfect?
-I’m always reminded of Steve Harvey and Miss Universe 2015, did you watch the event?
+I’m always reminded of Steve Harvey and Miss Universe 2015.
+Did you watch the event?
+If you didn’t, you should.

 He NEVER blamed the designers of the Miss Universe Cards who would have done better!
 And he NEVER blamed the tense condition he was in during the announcement.